bbowen1036/shop-app/NOTES.md

 - Screens: yes, screens are components but they will hold all sub components.
 Start with screens
 - Components: all reusable custom components
 - Constants: colors, styles

+# initalize redux cycle
+- reducer
+- action
+- dummy data
+- app js store and rootreducer instanciation
+- useSelector in components allows to tap into redux store

+# Navigation
+- npm install @react-navigation/native @react-navigation/stack
+    - import { createStackNavigator } from '@react-navigation/stack';
+    - first parameter is a screen object where screen identifiers are mapped to screen components
+- Navigators are not exported.
+They are wrapped in createAppContainer